 March is one of my favorite months.
 Plants are shaking off their winter sleepiness and the first leaf and flower buds are starting to swell.
 My marker for the start of the gardening year, along with the patches of welcome sunshine, is new growth on my blueberries.
 They’re one of the first plants that I learned to grow, and I’ve stuck with them year after year.

-I want to share some practical steps to growing high-yielding blueberries in containers.
+I want to share some practical steps to growing blueberries in containers for a high yield.
 Whether you’re gardening on a patio, rooftop, or balcony, following these universal tips will mean that you to have healthy, bountiful plants year after year.

 Along with their cousin bilberries (that grow wild on the peat moorland near where I live), blueberries like boggy soil.
 It’s difficult to overwater them and important that you don’t let them dry out over the summer months.
 Keep the soil moist but not soaking.
 They’ll do best in a spot with as much sunlight as possible.

 Soil should be kept at a pH of 5.5 or lower when growing blueberries.
 Investing in a simple pH meter will allow you keep an eye on the level.
 Sulfur chips can always be added to increase the acidity of potting soil.
 Similarly, use rainwater (as opposed to alkaline tap water) whenever possible.
 If you only have access to tap water, you can mix in a little vinegar (about half a cup for one gallon is a good rule of thumb).

 During the main growth period (from about April onwards in most places), feed monthly or bi-monthly with an acidic fertilizer.
 Repot plants with an acidic compost every couple of years.
 They’re not hungry plants so don’t overdo it with the feeding!
 An alternative, if you’re after the no-fuss option, is to mix in some slow release fertilizer at the start of the season.